-The section refers directly to the EPA's Climate Change Policy, purpose of the action plan, EPA objectives, and the overall approach for implementation, reporting and review.
+This section refers directly to the EPA's Climate Change Policy, purpose of the Action Plan, EPA objectives, and the overall approach for implementation, reporting and review (see p6-7).
 We welcome the clear objective to "respond to the community's increasing expectation that the EPA provides a strong regulatory response to climate change" (p6).
-However, as discussed below, the soft wording and unclear future timeframes for when enforceable regulatory requirements may be actually imposed beyond the initial three years of evolving policy development, may not provide the necessary certainty to industry or the community.
+However, as discussed below, the soft wording and unclear future timeframes for when enforceable regulatory requirements will be actually imposed beyond the initial three years of evolving policy development, may not provide the necessary certainty to industry or the community.

-The Draft Action Plan is due to be reviewed in 2025, but may be reviewed earlier "if required" (p7).
+We note that the Draft Action Plan is due to be reviewed in 2025, but may be reviewed earlier "if required" (p7).